domoticz/domoticz/dzVents/documentation/README.md

 					global_data.lua

 If you dare to, you can watch inside these files.
 Every time some data are changed, dzVents will stream the changes back into the data files.
-**Again, make sure you don't put too much stuff in your persisted data as it may slow things down too much.**
+**Again, make sure you don't put too much stuff in your persistent data as it may slow things down too much.**

 # Asynchronous HTTP requests
 dzVents allows you to make asynchronous HTTP request and handle the results.
 Asynchronous means that you don't block the system while waiting for the response.
 Earlier you had to use os functions like `curl` or `wget` and some magic to make sure that you didn't block the system for too long after which Domoticz will terminate the script with a message that it took more than 10 seconds.